beameio/beame-insta-ssl/README.md

 # Commands for using beame-insta-ssl:

-Step 1: Register by email https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl
+Step 1: Register by passing [simple anti-bot test](https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl)

-Step 2: Run	`npm install -g beame-insta-ssl`
+Step 2: Install beame-insta-ssl by running	`npm install -g beame-insta-ssl`

-Step 3: Run the command in your email registration confirmation. beame-insta-ssl will obtain your very own beame hostname, and issue a valid public certificate for it.
+Step 3: Run the command in your registration confirmation email. beame-insta-ssl will obtain your very own beame hostname, and issue a valid public certificate for it.

 The certificate will be ready in moments and you can start using your tunnel right away.